 So how can one reconnect on a daily basis, without packing up and leaving town?
 A good start might be investing in a meditation class, or workshop, or personal practice.
 Learn some techniques that work for you, there are so many available.
 You can meditate anywhere, and fit it into your personal schedule with as little as 5 minutes a day.
 It doesn’t take a lot of effort, but it does take commitment.

-Come treat yourself to an afternoon of solitude.
+Treat yourself to some solitude.
 Time for yourself to rest and reset and reconnect.

 1 thought on “The Value of Solitude”